List of Vegan and Vegetarian places in Paris

 34 rue Coquillère 75001 Paris

-The menu: The food priestess brings vegan cuisine up to date, with panache.
-Fresh juice, coconut milk panacotta, kale chips with spirulina, orange cake, roasted cauliflower with turmeric, squash cream with coral lentils … Undoubtedly the most fashionable and popular brand by Parisian twigs.
+The menu: The food magician brings vegan cuisine and french touch married together, with chic and panache.
+Fresh honey right from the bees, fresh juice, the delicious coconut milk panacotta, and yummy kale chips with healthy spirulina.
+My favorite orange cake in Paris.
+She also does the roasted cauliflower with turmeric like the israelis, some squash cream with coral lentils … Anyway, undoubtedly the most elegant restaurant in my list, the most fashionable preiestess and a popular spot for the Parisian bobo’s!

 68 rue des Martyrs, 75009 Paris